What's New

 NEW Green Smoothie RECIPE!

-Grind up in a vitamix and strain through nylon bag:
+Grind up in a Vitamix and strain through nylon or "nut milk" bag:

-Kale, cucumber peels, carrot tops, ginger, celery, burdock root, collard greens and stems... dare I say, etc...
+Kale, cucumber peels, carrot, ginger, celery, burdock root, collard greens and stems... dare I say, "etc..."

-Use some ice cubes and Chipolte Chai tea (herbal) in this blending—bought in Seattle, at the World Spice Merchants.
-Return just enough juice to the blender to blend an avocado, the cucumber "meat"—remember, the peels went into the first blending and any supplemets like pre soaked chia seeds, green drink powders, lecithin,... etc...
-Once blended, add remaining juice and gently blend.
+Use some ice cubes and Chipotle Chai tea (herbal) in this blending—bought in Seattle, at the World Spice Merchants.
+Return just enough juice to the blender to blend an avocado, the cucumber "meat"—remember, the peels went into the first blending and any supplemets like pre-soaked chia seed smoothie, green drink powders, lecithin,... etc...
+Once the additions are blended, add remaining juice and gently blend.

 That's it!
 Enjoy!